historic-trails/website/sites/fort-larned-national-historic-site.md

   image-url="medicine-lodge-treaty.jpg"
   source-url="http://www.abajournal.com/magazine/article/october_28_1867_medicine_lodge_treaty_is_signed"
 %}
 With the continued fighting on the plains, the US government decided that it would be in their best interest to resolve the situation diplomatically.
+In July, 1867, it was decided that a peace comission should be created, and over the next two years, this comission would travel around the frontier, holding meetings and signing treaties.[^Oman37]

-In the fall of 1867, tribal leaders from all the Great Plains tribes agreed to meet at Medicine Lodge Creek, in southern Kansas.
-Preliminary talks began at Fort Larned, and after they had gathered, the peace commission left for Medicine Lodge Creek on October 13.
-In a process that has been repeated throughout the US since the signing of the Indian Removal Act, all of the Native American leaders signed treaties to give the United States their land in exchange for reservations further west, as well as a large amount of gifts and annuities.
+In the fall, tribal leaders from the Great Plains tribes - Kiowa, Comanche, Apache, Cheyenne, and Arapaho - all agreed to meet at Medicine Lodge Creek, in southern Kansas.
+Preliminary talks began at Fort Larned, and after they had gathered, the peace commission left for Medicine Lodge Creek on October 13.[^Chalfant472] The proceedings went relatively well, with every tribe present signing a new treaty.
+However, according to several reporters, it appeared that the native leaders were misled into thinking that these treaties simply meant that they would uphold peace, and not disrupt the building of new roads and railroads, while still keeping their homeland.[^Chalfant500] In truth, the treaties were a continuation of a process that has been repeated throughout the US since the signing of the [Indian Removal Act](https://en.wikipedia.org/wiki/Indian_Removal_Act), and all of those tribes signed away their land in exchange for gifts and new reservations in "Indian Territory".[^Pusey]

-Fort Larned ended up being the shipping point for all of these gifts.
-The amount was so massive that it took about a month just for the goods to be organized and shipped to the post at Medicine Lodge Creek.
+Both the tribal leaders and the peace commission left Medicine Lodge Creek thinking they had secured a lasting peace.

 ## Last Years In The Military
-With these new treaties in place, the majority of the Native Americans in Kansas had been removed, and Fort Larned became much less useful to the military.
-The expeditions of Generals [Sheridan](https://en.wikipedia.org/wiki/Philip_Sheridan#Indian_Wars) and Custer came through the Midwest soon afterwards, and completely wiped away any further resistance by the natives.
+As time would soon tell, this peace would be short-lived, and soon the expeditions of Generals Sheridan and Custer would sweep through the Midwest and completely wipe away any further resistance by the natives.
+After years of bloodshed, the US military finally succeded in its goal of confining the Native Americans to reservations far away from significant trails, and more importantly, away from the routes that would become the railroads.

-In 1868, with no one left to pay annuities to, Fort Larned’s annuity distribution center was closed.
-Its job as a site of diplomacy to Native American tribes had come to an end.
+By late 1868, all of the southern plains tribes were evicted from their homelands in Kansas.
+With no one left to pay annuities to, Fort Larned’s annuity distribution center was closed, and its job as a site of diplomacy to these tribes had come to an end.
 The fort managed to stay operational for about ten more years, but the number of troops stationed there was greatly reduced.
-Over this time, operations slowly wound down, until the fort was abandoned in 1878.
+Operations slowly wound down until the fort was abandoned in 1878.

 ## Fort Larned as a National Historic Site